-Daris Hale, Senior Instructor, School of Music, Texas State University-United States-San Marcos, will share her and her family’s experiences during their Fulbright Scholar visit to Tanzania in 2010-2011
+Daris Hale, Senior Instructor, School of Music, Texas State University-United States-San Marcos, shared her and her family’s experiences during their Fulbright Scholar visit to Tanzania in 2010-2011:

 Archived Fulbright Events